• Blog

 Pool Table

-I booked a private fan room with bathroom and I was allocated a twin room.
+I booked a private fan room with a bathroom and I was allocated a twin room.
 The fan was enough to keep the room cool and the bed was comfortable enough.
-The room was old but everything was kept clean and well maintained.
+The room was old but everything was kept clean and well-maintained.
 As is the case with old places there is usually a lack of power outlets, so I had to use my power strip as an extension cord to reach my bed.

 Bedroom